The SAGE Project

-The Sage Project is a way to recognize female and female identifying students who have demonstrated innovation, creativity, risk-taking and leadership skills in their academic and personal lives.
+The Sage Project is a way to recognize female students who have demonstrated innovation, creativity, risk-taking and leadership skills in their academic and personal lives.
 We are looking for students who have overcome adversity to shape their life and Kent State University experience.
 This initiative exists not only to highlight dedicated female students, but also to inspire others to take advantage of all that Kent State University has to offer.
 We are looking for rich, unique, and inspiring stories.
 We hope to gather a diverse pool of nominees so the stories inspire a wide range of students, who will in turn see they can create their own amazing story.

 ELIGIBLE PARTICIPANTS ARE:

 -Female students enrolled at Kent State University as a full-time student during the award period

 -In good academic standing (2.5 cumulative GPA Undergraduate and 3.0 cumulative GPA Graduate)